 Your reasons for needing a chainsaw are personal.
 Maybe you need a bigger bar and chain than 24-inches.
 If you you’ll love the next option.

-When shopping for the best gas chainsaw as a homeowner your needs are far different than what a professional requires.
+When shopping for a gas chainsaw as a homeowner your needs are far different than what a professional requires.
 What you want is a good well-rounded chainsaw that can tackle a variety of different projects but not too large, complicated or expensive — unless you have the experience to handle a heavy chainsaw with a large bar and chain like the Husqvarna 460 Rancher.

 CRAFTSMAN S165 / Best Budget Gas Chainsaw